 For Makkah, Riyadh and the coasts of the Arabian Gulf and the Red Sea, pack lightweight clothing that is long and preferably made of natural fabric, such as cotton or linen, plus a sweatshirt and scarf for air-conditioned areas.
 For the western mountains, pack lightweight clothes for day, a sun hat or desert turban, and a sweatshirt or sweater for evening, as well as hiking shoes.
 Farther south in the mountains, add a raincoat or an umbrella.

+When visiting religious locations across Saudi, women must cover their heads, so it’s a good idea to bring a scarf with you.
 Want more tips on appropriate clothing?
 Get ready for your trip by learning more about Saudi clothing conventions!

 Now that you know when it’s the best time to travel for you and what to pack, take a look at this quick hit list with other important information you’ll need to prepare for your trip to Saudi.

 ● Learn how to communicate with these common expressions in Arabic